 Franchises have the advantage over other new businesses of less risk.
-When you buy into a franchise, you get the golden keys to make it work and reach profitability.
-You are more likely to obtain funding, since traditional lenders see less risk funding franchise businesses.
+When you buy into a franchise, you get the golden keys to making it work and reach profitability.
+You are more likely to obtain funding since traditional lenders see less risk funding franchise businesses.
 Franchisors will give you a discount on franchise fees when you buy more than one unit.
-Owning multiple units is quickly becoming one of the prefered ways of lowering operating costs and boosting earning potential for franchise owners.
+Owning multiple units is quickly becoming one of the preferred ways of lowering operating costs and boosting earning potential for franchise owners.

 What Are the Advantages of Multi-Unit Franchising?

 There are four main benefits of owning more than a single franchise, which is why entrepreneurs are buying them up and getting wealthy doing so.